st01c/st01c.github.io/_pages/about.md

 ---

-#### \_forthcoming:
+#### \_next:

-A monograph on AI art, creative agency, and intellectual property issues (Meson Press 2021)
+A monograph on AI art, creative agency, and intellectual property issues (Meson Press, Spring 2021)

+"Generative Adversarial Copy Machines" forthcoming in a special issue on AI, in [_Culture Machine_](https://culturemachine.net/submissions/cfpmachineintelligencesincontext2021/)

+#### \_recent:

-“‘Chaotic Lawful’: Teaching Videogames in a Licensing and Permissions Lacuna” (with Darshana Jayemanne), _Journal of Cinema and Media Studies_ (special issue: 'Copyright Issues in the COVID-19 Pandemic;'' edited by Kirsten Thompson and Brendan Kredell) (2021)
+“‘Chaotic Lawful’: Teaching Videogames in a Licensing and Permissions Lacuna” (with Darshana Jayemanne), _Journal of Cinema and Media Studies_ (special issue: 'Copyright Issues in the COVID-19 Pandemic;' edited by Kirsten Thompson and Brendan Kredell) (2021) [read here](https://quod.lib.umich.edu/j/jcms/18261332.0060.709/--chaotic-lawful-teaching-digital-games-in-a-licensing?rgn=main;view=fulltext)

-#### \_latest publications:

 “Rethinking Affordance,” a special issue of [_Media Theory_](http://journalcontent.mediatheoryjournal.org/index.php/mt/issue/view/4), co-edited with Ashley Scarlett (Alberta University of the Arts, Calgary/CAN).
 Documentation and contributions linked to an exhibition and symposium on the same topic, organised at Akademie Solitude, Stuttgart/Germany (May/June 2018), can be found on [Schloss-Post][1].